 2.30pm: get interactive in the Leonardo Da Vinci Museum

-The Leonardo Da Vinci Museum pays tribute to one of the finest human minds ever to have lived.
-This is no ordinary museum, either; with a VR game, video stories and the chance to try out several reconstructions of Da Vinci inventions, it is a highly interactive affair.
+The Leonardo Da Vinci Museum pays tribute to one of the finest human minds ever to have existed.
+This is no ordinary museum, either; with a VR game, video stories, and the chance to try out several reconstructions of Da Vinci inventions, it is a highly interactive affair.
 It was a major highlight of our trip.

 At the beginning you will see reproductions of Da Vinci’s most famous artworks along with explanations of their context and meaning.
 More displays delve into his scientific works, his inventions, his quest to better understand the human body, and his military strategising.